I have been lucky enough at Stylish Fido here in Steyning to have quite a few new puppies in for their first groom.

 The main objective I aim for is to stop when I am ahead and not seek utter perfection on a puppy’s first groom. if this means the ears are left natural, but the puppy has been 100% happy and not bored for 1.5 hours then I will stop.
 Puppies can’t concentrate for too long, and I would rather do most of a groom and have a happy puppy than a perfect looking one, but one that is in need of a break and upset and won’t come back through the door next time it is due for a wash.

-I must say, all my puppies/young dogs are keen to come to the salon for a choc drop/cuddle and groom.
+I must say, all my puppies/young dogs are keen to come to the salon for a biscuit/cuddle and groom.
 I think this says it all !

 hope you enjoyed the little insight into what I do here. hope to see more puppies soon, I love their cuddles!